ajleeson/research_blog/_posts/2022-11-06-TRAPS-debuggin-part1.md

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/15829099/200236465-2b4700f1-4c76-48d8-b424-181b00f5e7a3.png" width="600"/><br>Fig 5.
 Select WWTP flowrate profiles, including Birch Bay.
 Apologies for the quality of the plot-- it's a single subplot in a large figure I have saved on my computer.
 Calendar day is on the x-axis.
 Flowrate (m3/s) is on the y-axis.</p><br>

-This upcoming week, I'm planning to conduct a detailed review of all climatology and forcing profiles I have created.
+This upcoming week, I'm planning to conduct a detailed review of all climatology and forcing profiles that I have created.
 Identifying the blow up issue felt *too* easy, and I suspect that there are several underlying issues that I have yet to dig up.
-Understanding why the Birch Bay treatment plant will be a good starting point for this audit.
+Understanding issues with the Birch Bay treatment plant will be a good starting point for this audit.

 I also want to note that I ran LiveOcean with TRAPS for *only* one-day.
-I would not be surprised if the ROMS might still blow-up after a few more days.
-All in all, quite a bit of debugging left to do, but I'm happy to have made some progress so far.
+I would not be surprised if ROMS might still blow-up after a few more days.
+All in all, there is still quite a bit of debugging left to do, but I'm happy to have made some progress so far.

 ---
 ## TRAPS Integration Checklist